Common EPIK Questions

 Teachers who gain employment through EPIK will be provided with a thorough training and orientation period in Korea.
 In most cases, teachers are expected to arrive 8 days prior to the contract starting date in order to complete the EPIK orientation period.
-The training will consist of in-class lectures about teaching methodologies, group activities, cultural tours, presentations, movie nights and much more.
+The training will consist of in-class lectures about teaching methodologies and strategies, group activities, presentations and a number of cultural outings.

 Yes, applicants are allowed to make requests for specific cities or provinces on the EPIK application form.
 However, location requests are granted on a ‘first-come, first-served’ basis so the location you request is not guaranteed.

 Yes, being TEFL or TESOL certified is a mandatory prerequisite.
 EPIK only acknowledges TEFL courses that consist of 100 hours or more, as a valid teaching credential, therefore, don’t waste your time and money on a short course.
 Online, in-class and combined courses are accepted, as long as the certification exceeds 100 hours.